brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/developer_guide.md

 print("The number of LEDs in Green Green status (on / on) found is:      ", Quantity_Leds_Green)
 ~~~~~~

-Where following the order in which the syntax of cv2.putTex () is found, it follows that the parameters correspond to the following: image where it will be drawn, text to add, recognized pixel of the template to identify, font, font scale , color (BGR), thickness of the line.
+In order to explain the parameters of cv2.putTex (), follow the parameters corresponding to the following: image where it will be drawn, text to add, recognized pixel of the template to identify, font, font scale, color (BGR), line thickness.

-* **Change range of axis x recognition:**
+* **Change the x-axis recognition range:**
-This stage (is the one shown below) is used to relate the position of the ports, which are taken from a template of two ports and to obtain their total quantity it is multiplied by two.
-Since the template is identified by starting at position x0 the upper left corner is considered a range which is adjustable for this relationship.
+This stage (is the one shown below) is used to relate the position of the ports, where a template of two ports is taken and to obtain their total quantity it is multiplied by two.
+Since the template is identified starting at position x0, the upper left corner is considered an adjustable range for this relationship.

 ~~~~
 print("Positions of the leds ON found", leds_on_fnd) number_label = [1, 2, 3, 4, 5, 6, 7, 8, 9 ,10, 11 ,12]